buddyd16/Structural-Engineering/README.md

 Structural Engineering Modules (Python 2.7 primarily) Everything was developed using a standard install of the 2.7.10 version of Python XY which can be downloaded from here: https://python-xy.github.io/downloads.html

+This is a collection of various scripts I have been and continue to work on for various day to day calculations.
+I intend to keep the scripts organized by design topic ie the folder structure presented.
+The intent is for the scripts to cover simple one off calculations so don't plan on any full building modeling programs.
+When things develope beyond simple scripts I'll create additional repositories that fit a better organizational structure.

 ## Strap Beam - strap_beam_gui.py
 Tkinter GUI based Python Program requires the analysis folder and contained py files and the concrete folder and contained python files.